Statutory interpretation: Substantive canons

+Unless it explicitly states otherwise, a federal statute should not be interpreted to abrogate state sovereign rights.
 See Gregory v.
 Ashcroft; see also Gonzales v.
 Oregon; see also Nevada Department of Human Resources v.
 Hibbs, except where such would deprive the defendant of bedrock, foundational rights that the federal government intended to be the minimum floor that the states were not allowed to fall beneath: Dombrowski v Pfister.
+This rule, known in some contexts as subsidiarity, is a hallmark of federalism and although it may be respected as a political principle, it does not hold as a legal rule in unitary states such as the United Kingdom.